SlackingVeteran/Roketlore-Wiki/Characters/Blastbeard.md

 <!-- Begin Character Intro -->
 <div>
-  <p>Blastbeard is piraate who is hunting different kind of treasure: first-place in the Tour!
+  <p>Blastbeard is pirate who is hunting different kind of treasure: first-place in the Tour!
 He won the Trophy once before -- but then he somehow forgot where he put the gilded thing!
 His memory, morals, and hearing might be shakey, but he is not a bad guy, really.
 Just slightly.</p>
 </div>
 <!-- End Character Intro -->